It’s a holiday today.

 My father comes out of their room afterwards, yawns, stretches, and rubs his eyes as he goes out of the house to get the car warmed up.
 He is home from abroad in time for welcoming the new year, which I am grateful for, since being complete during New Year’s Eve is few and far between.

 My brother, who is sleeping in the living room, shifts in his sofa bed, unperturbed by our presence.
-My father comes back in the house and wakes my brother up, before picking up my bags to take to the car.
+My father comes back in the house and wakes him up, and proceeded to pick up my bags to take to the car.

-The four of us, three of them still fresh from the bed, on the road as dawn breaks.
-The three of them with me as I soldier on to another week of living life away from home, of having to deal with everything on my own.
+The four of us, three of them still fresh from the bed, are now on the road as dawn breaks.
+I am with the three of them with me as I soldier on to another week of living life away from home, of having to deal with everything on my own.

 The trip is quiet, but it is not dull.

 I almost forgot how it feels like to have these people take care of you again.
-Toughening up is a necessity to survive, but the same process would often drain the life out of me as well.
+Being tough is a necessity to survive, but the same process would often drain the life out of me as well.